Serewaya/Circulatory-System-Website/README.md

 https://user-images.githubusercontent.com/58146873/158889782-55e718db-37ed-4b97-9d9d-30cb8f679ad0.mp4

 ## Chat Bot
-### The Chat Bot provides fun facts and information about the circulatory system, it is also equipped to give interesting responces to the user when in coversation mode
+### The Chat Bot provides fun facts and information about the circulatory system, it is also equipped to give interesting responces to the user when in conversation mode
 ## Watch this video to see how it works
 https://user-images.githubusercontent.com/58146873/158890902-3db6841d-f724-4fe3-a1e3-6d7b3c6a67c8.mp4